FridaFernandez/FridaFernandez/readme.md

 ## Hi there 👋

-I'm from Perú ,studying Computer and Systems Engineering.
+I'm from Perú :rocket: ,studying Computer and Systems Engineering in the <a href="https://portal.unas.edu.pe/" target="_blank">University</a>.
 I am learning <br>
-web development in an autodidact way.
+web development in an autodidact way.<br>
+I enjoy learn new skills and sharing what I know to those who need it.